PROVIDING HOMELESS SERVICES & PROGRAMS

 The brave Americans in our military make unimaginable sacrifices to protect our freedoms.
 Military veterans account for 11 percent of the nation’s homeless population.
 At Waterfront, veterans account for 14 percent of those we serve.

-In the Mission’s Veteran’s Care Program, thousands of homeless veterans each year work with a representative from the local VA to secure eligible benefits such as pension, housing, and medical assistance.
+In the Mission’s Veteran’s Care Program, hundreds of homeless veterans each year work with a representative from the local VA to secure eligible benefits such as pension, housing, and medical assistance.